Skip to content

 Paper punch is something neat and practical.
 I bind most of my books this way.
 Punch holes, put some twine through, make a knot, and voila!

-How to make an art journal: step by step
+How to make an art journal: step-by-step

 1. Prepare pages and the cover